Data Subjects’ Information

-This notice is relevant to the following services – Routes to Employment, Skills for Young People, Higher Futures and HE and Business Development which includes Enterprise Adviser Network, Be Involved, Impress HR, Apprenticeship support, Engagement with vulnerable group stakeholders and Building Bridges.
+This notice is relevant to the following services – Skills for Young People, Higher Education and Business Development which includes the Careers Hub, Be Involved, Apprenticeship support, engagement with vulnerable group support agencies and Building Bridges.

 It explains what happens to your personal data that is gathered.